johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - **Data Export:** Processed and aggregated dashboard data can be exported as a CSV.
 - **Print and Download PDF:** Easily share your dashboard insights with the new print and download PDF options.
 - **Sample Data:** The dashboard now loads sample data from `src/data/sample-data.json` when no CSV file is uploaded.
 This allows users to explore the dashboard's functionality without uploading their own data.
+- **Keyword Performance Overview Table:** A new toggleable table in the `OverviewTab` for a dedicated view of keyword performance metrics, offering more granular insights.

 ## 3. How to Use the Overview Dashboard